karmakarvishal/SOEN_SPIRIT/README.md

   - Expertise:  Front-End and Back-End Technologies
 ### Vinay Sahrawat (40220936)
   - Role : Developer
-  - Expertise: Front-End and Back-End Technologis
+  - Expertise: Front-End and Back-End Technologies

 ## Project Description:
 The project aims to develop a comprehensive career service platform that facilitates job searching and recruitment processes for both students and employers.
 This platform will provide various features and functionalities to enhance the user experience.